facebookresearch/TensorComprehensions/docs/source/framework/pytorch_integration/writing_layers.rst

 This document focuses on writing TC operations using the high-level API.
 For examples of using the low-level API, see the Python API documentation.

-To create a CUDA kernel implementing an operation backed by TC, one can:
+To create a CUDA kernel implementing an operation backed by TC, one should:

-1. Create a callable helper object by calling :func:`define`
+1. Create a callable TC object by calling :func:`define`
 2. Create input PyTorch Tensors
-3. Call the helper object with on the input PyTorch Tensors
+3. Call the helper object with the input PyTorch Tensors

 When running, the backend ensures the TC is compiled and memoized for the given input tensor sizes (see the documentation for :func:`define` for more detals).
-Calling the helper object returned by :func:`define` executes the corresponding operation and returns a list of outputs.
+Calling the object returned by :func:`define` executes the corresponding operation and returns a list of outputs.
 If the operation has already been compiled, in the following runs, the TC backend will reuse the memoized compilation result and run the operation